Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

 \subsection{Bubble equivalence}

 In order to obtain a nontrivial SPT state from obstruction-free block state decorations, we should further consider possible trivializations.
-For blocks with dimension larger than 0, we can further decorate some codimension 1 degree of freedom that could be trivialized when they shrink to a point.
+For blocks with a dimension larger than 0, we can further decorate some codimension 1 degree of freedom that could be trivialized when they shrink to a point.
 This construction is called \textit{bubble equivalence}, and we demonstrate it for different dimensions.
+The bubble equivalence are widely used in the bosonic crystalline SPT \cite{reduction}, free fermion SPT state \cite{ZDSong2018} and 2D interacting fermionic crystalline SPT \cite{wallpaper} and we generalize it to the 3D interacting fermionic crystalline SPT.

-\paragraph{3D bubble equivalence}For 3D blocks, we can consider a 2D sphere which can be shrunk to a point inside each 3D block, and there is no on-site symmetry on them for all possible cases.
+\paragraph{3D bubble equivalence}For 3D blocks, we can consider a 2D sphere that can be shrunk to a point inside each 3D block, and there is no on-site symmetry on them for all possible cases.
 For crystalline TSC, the only possible state we can decorate is $(p+ip)$-SC.
-In particular, 3D ``$(p+ip)$-SC'' bubble cannot change the parity of $(p+ip)$-SCs on 2D blocks: each 2D block is the shared border of two nearby 3D blocks, hence the number of $(p+ip)$-SCs on this 2D block can only be changed by 0 or 2 by 3D ``$(p+ip)$-SC'' bubble.
-For crystalline TI, the possible states we can decorate are Chern insulator and Kitaev's $E_8$ state.
+In particular, the 3D ``$(p+ip)$-SC'' bubble does not change the parity of number of $(p+ip)$-SCs on 2D blocks: each 2D block is the shared border of two nearby 3D blocks, hence the number of $(p+ip)$-SCs on this 2D block can only be changed by 0 or 2 by 3D ``$(p+ip)$-SC'' bubble, depending on the orientation of the bubbles.
+For crystalline TI, the possible states we can decorate are the Chern insulator and Kitaev's $E_8$ state, whose number can be changed by $0$ or 2 similarly to the $p+ip$-SC bubbles.

 \paragraph{2D bubble equivalence}For 2D blocks, we can consider a 1D sphere which can be shrunk to a point inside each 2D block.
-The only possible effective ``on-site'' symmetry of 2D block is $\mathbb{Z}_2$, by reflection symmetry acting internally.
-For crystalline TSC with spinless fermions, there are two possible states we can decorate: \begin{enumerate}[1.] \item Majorana chain with anti-periodic boundary condition (anti-PBC); \item 1D fSPT phase, composed by double Majorana chains. \end{enumerate} For crystalline TSC with spin-1/2 fermions and crystalline TI, there is no possible state we can decorate because of trivial classification of the corresponding 1D fSPT phases.
+By reflection symmetry acting internally, the only possible effective ``on-site'' symmetry of 2D block is $\mathbb{Z}_2$.
+For crystalline TSC with spinless fermions, there are two possible states we can decorate: \begin{enumerate}[1.] \item Majorana chain with anti-periodic boundary condition (anti-PBC); \item 1D fSPT phase, composed of double Majorana chains. \end{enumerate} For crystalline TSC with spin-1/2 fermions and crystalline TI, there is no possible state we can decorate because of the trivial classification of the corresponding 1D fSPT phases.

 \paragraph{1D bubble equivalence}For 1D blocks, we can consider two 1D irreducible representations of the corresponding total on-site symmetry of the 1D blocks that should be trivialized if they shrunk to a point.
-There are two possibilities: the first one is fermionic 1D bubble: consider two complex fermions with the following geometry:
+There are two possibilities: the first one is a fermionic 1D bubble: consider two complex fermions with the following geometry: